 With more people working from home in the past 2 years, the culture of remote work and flexibility has been accelerated.
 Organizations too, have to adapt to this change and make structural changes to cope with this new way of working.
 Companies like Deloitte have released a Workplace strategy workbook as an elaborate planner, focusing on the operations, logistics, and finance of the changes that are required to be introduced to cater to the new way of working.
 Want to reduce workforce attrition?
 If you do, then you need to be more flexible in your approach to work culture.

-Workers now have more options in the job market.
-There needs to be a driving factor that motivates them and makes them content.
+With more options in the job market, workers need a driving factor that motivates them and makes them content to stay.
 These could include benefits such as:

 – Personal development opportunities

-– Aligning company values with the values of employees (so they feel a sense of belongingness)
+– Aligning company values with the values of employees, so they feel a sense of belonging

 Google, for instance, paid their female employees an extra remuneration to cover for the disparity between male and female salaries.
-This gives employees an indication that the company believes in fair treatment and is taking action for it.
+This shows workers that the company believes in fair treatment and is taking action for it.

 The Great Resignation is a defining reality of the talent market today.
 As a talent leader, it is important to recognize that this is no short-term phenomenon—It represents a permanent attitudinal shift in your workforce owing to factors beyond your control, and far beyond the norm.